 Poverty, hunger, homelessness, addiction etc. are societal problems in America that are criminalized.
 Rather than making structural changes that address and reduce these societal problems, America has relied on creating and expanding our system of incarceration and defining crime and criminals by our failure to create equitable systems.
 The notion that people who suffer from these challenges are criminals regardless of the context in which the ‘crime’ occurs leads to furtherance of inequity and the life altering consequences of a criminal conviction.

-There is growing bi-partisan consensus that ‘lock them up and throw away the key’ has not and is not the panacea to crime and exacerbates poverty, inequality, and the proliferation of other societal problems.
-States are attempting to reduce their prison populations; judicial and probation/parole reforms are attempting to divert rather than sentence, re-sentence, and re-incarcerate; and the federal government has over the last decade, made incremental steps towards reducing its prison population.
+There is growing bi-partisan consensus that ‘lock them up and throw away the key’ has not been and is not the panacea to crime and that this approach exacerbates poverty, inequality, and the proliferation of other societal problems.
+States are attempting to reduce their prison populations; judicial and probation/parole reforms are attempting to divert rather than sentence, re-sentence, and re-incarcerate; and the federal government has over the last decade, made incremental steps toward reducing its prison population.